cloudsftp/qhana-docker-dev/README.md

-   --no-ui                Does not start the user interface --no-worker            Does not start the worker --no-plugin-runner     Does not start the plugin runner
+   --no-ui                Does not start the user interface --no-worker            Does not start the worker --no-plugin-runner     Does not start the plugin runner --no-nisq-ui           Does not start the user interface for the nisq analyzer
 ```

 #### Docker